 25. Duck

-Your enemies may say, “sleep with one eye open.”
-Well, that’s exactly what ducks do to keep safe from any danger!
-Another cool fact related to their eyes is that they have 3x better vision than humans and 360 degrees of view!
+Your enemies might tell you to “sleep with one eye open”!
+That’s exactly what ducks do to keep safe from any danger!
+Another cool fact related to their eyes is that their vision is three times better than humans and 360 degrees of view!

 Learn More: Tyrant Farms